 Combine all filling ingredients except rhubarb and pecans in bowl.
 Add rhubarb; toss until well coated.
 Spoon into prepared crust; sprinkle with pecans, if desired.
 Set aside.

-Combine 1 cup flour and 2/3 cup sugar in bowl; cut in 1/2 cup butter until mixture resembles coarse crumbs.
+Combine 1 cup flour and 2/3 cup sugar in bowl; cut in 1/2 cup cold butter until mixture resembles coarse crumbs.
 Sprinkle mixture over rhubarb.
 Cover edge of crust with 2-inch strip aluminum foil.
 Bake 50-60 minutes or until topping is golden brown and filling bubbles around edges.
 Remove aluminum foil during last 10 minutes, if desired.